-With the future of Canada’s second largest watershed at stake, follow an unlikely team of Prairie politicians, First Nations leaders, scientists, farmers and fisherman who band together to reconcile the fate of “Muddy Waters”, the world’s tenth largest lake.
+With the future of Canada’s second largest watershed at stake, an unlikely team of Prairie politicians, First Nations Chiefs, scientists, farmers, and fishermen band together to reconcile the fate of “Muddy Waters”, the world’s tenth largest lake.